freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/657ce0bbf16c312c8dcc8dff.md

 ### --feedback--

-With the verb `to be,` `usually` comes after.
-The correct sentence is `We are usually happy to help out with new projects.`
+Con el verbo `to be,` `usually` viene después.
+La oración correcta es `We are usually happy to help out with new projects.`

 ## --video-solution--